-Net Costs to Be Recovered or Competitive Trust Obligations
+Net Costs to be Recovered or Competitive Trust Obligations

-The change in net costs to be recovered from Participants or Competitive Trust obligations was \$4.1 million and \$65.2 million for the years ended December 31, 2018 and 2017, respectively.
-For both years, the Vogtle Units 3&4 Projects and Project Entities' net costs to be recovered portion was related to Net Non-operating Expense and Timing Differences, while the change in Competitive Trust obligations was due primarily to the planned reduction in Competitive Trust Funding (see "Revenues" section in "Results of Operations - 2018 Compared with 2017" and "2017 Compared with 2016").
+The change in net costs to be recovered from Participants or Competitive Trust obligations was \$17.7 million and \$(4.1) million for the years ended December 31, 2019 and 2018, respectively.
+For both years, the net costs to be recovered portion was related to Timing Differences and Net Non-operating Expense.
+The change in Competitive Trust obligations was immaterial in 2019 and due primarily to the planned reduction in Competitive Trust Funding in 2018.